jjvanzon/Circular-Language-Spec-Plans/out-of-scope/future/broader-view/semantic-modeling-broader-view-plan.md

 ### Introduction

-May be about how Encircle language might be used to express or model meaning from reality, a possible link to artificial intelligence, natural language and (bulk) manipulation of semantic models.
+May be about how Circular language might be used to express or model meaning from reality, a possible link to artificial intelligence, natural language and (bulk) manipulation of semantic models.

 This document tries to list some topics these ideas might entail.